 - ACT Math:

-- The ACT is known for testing a broader range of math topics, including some advanced concepts like trigonometry, but with a focus on speed and accuracy.
-The problems are often more direct, but there are more of them in a shorter amount of time.
+The ACT tests a wider variety of math topics, including some advanced topics such as trigonometry, with an emphasis on speed and accuracy.
+Because there are more problems that need to be completed in a shorter amount of time, although the problems are usually more direct.

 - SAT Math:

-- The SAT tends to be a bit more conceptual and focused on deeper understanding of algebraic relationships, functions, and data analysis.
-The problems might be slightly more challenging because they require multi-step reasoning, but you have more time to work through them.
+The SAT always tends to be more conceptual, with an emphasis on a deeper understanding of relationships between algebraic expressions, functions, and data analysis.
+Even though the problems might be slightly more difficult because they require more multi-step reasoning, you have a little more time to work through the problems.

 6. Scoring